derme302/gms-font-texture-generator/README.md

-# Font Texture Generator
+# Font Texture Generator for GameMaker

-This app is hosted at https://evanw.github.io/font-texture-generator/.
+This app is hosted at http://derme.coffee/gms-font-texture-generator/.

+For GameMaker:
+- Turn off variable character spacing
+- Select GameMaker for the output